redis/redis-doc/docs/project/governance.md

 ## Current Governance Structure

-Redis has adopted a _light governance_ model that matches the current size of the project and minimizes the changes from its earlier model.
+Starting on June 30, 2020, Redis adopted a _light governance_ model that matches the current size of the project and minimizes the changes from its earlier model.
 The governance model is intended to be a meritocracy, aiming to empower individuals who demonstrate a long-term commitment and make significant contributions.

 ## The Redis Core Team